mvykool/husky-eslint-prettier-conf/README.md

 Pre-Commit Checks

-Our pre-commit hook runs several checks to maintain code quality and ensure a smooth development experience:
+pre-commit hook runs several checks to maintain code quality and ensure a smooth development experience:

     Prettier Cleanliness 🧼
         Ensures no Prettier warnings in the code, promoting consistent and readable formatting.